 At this point, symptoms are severe and limiting.
 It’s possible to stand without assistance, but movement may require a walker.
 The person needs help with activities of daily living and is unable to live alone.

-Watch this video for more information about the forms and stages of Parkinson’s.
+Watch the video below for more information about the forms and stages of Parkinson’s.

 Your doctor may refer to a scale to help them understand the progression of the disease.
 Parkinson's stages correspond both to the severity of movement symptoms and to how much the disease affects a person’s daily activities.
 The most commonly used rating scales focus on motor symptoms.
 They are the: